Multi-Level Graph Sketches via Single-Level Solvers: Solving on a Subset of Levels

+We begin by discussing solutions obtained from \textit{promoting}, or \textit{rounding} solutions from a given level up to a higher level.
+This is similar to the approach of \cite{MLST2018} for Steiner trees and is based on a rounding algorithm of Charikar et al.~\cite{1288137}.
+The analysis here shows that a similar scheme works for arbitrary constrained sketches we consider here as well as for more general cost functions.

+A simple case of the algorithm may be summarized as follows: compute single-level sketches on dyadic levels ($1, 2, 4, \dots, 2^{\ceiling{\log_2\ell}}$), and carry the solutions up on intermediate levels; for instance, the sketch from level 4 is used as the sketch on levels 5, 6, and 7.
+These subgraphs are then merged in descending order from the top down to provide a feasible multi-level solution to the MLCTS problem.
+This is the algorithm used for multi-level Steiner trees in \cite{MLST2018}, but the analysis there does not depend on the computed subgraphs being trees, so we can immediately state that the MLCTS problem over constraints $\C$ and uniform edge costs admits a 4-approximation if one is given access to an oracle to solve the corresponding \cref{PROB:ConstrainedSketch}.

-Here, we give a very general and flexible extension of the \textit{rounding} approach of Charikar et al.~\cite{1288137} for designing Steiner trees, which we apply to compute approximate solutions to the MLAGS problem based on solving the problem at a subset of levels.
-Furthermore, we also consider a more general cost model compared to~\cite{MLGS_arx} and~\cite{MLST2018} for multi-level design.
-We assume the cost of an edge $e$ on a given level $i$ can be decomposed as $c_i(e) = g(i) w(e)$ for all $e$, where $g:\{1,\dots,\ell\}\to\R^+$ is a cost scaling function.
-That is, the cost scales uniformly over edges for a given level.
-Hence our cost model is more general than the case considered in~\cite{MLGS_arx} where $g(i)=i$ as $g$ is an arbitrary non-decreasing function.
+We assume the cost of an edge $e$ on a given level $i$ can be decoupled as $c(i,e) = g(i) c(1,e)$ for all $e$, where $g:[\ell]\to\R_+$ is a cost scaling function.
+For example, if $g(i) = i$, then the cost function $c(i,e)$ is linear.
+As we consider here the case that $g$ is an arbitrary nondecreasing function, the cost model is more general than the special case $g(i)=i$ considered in~\cite{MLGS_proceeding}.